django-parler/django-parler/docs/advanced/multiple_db.rst

 Although possible, this operation requires some precautions to properly overwrite a translatable model: in the most general case, some translations must be overwritten (either with unsaved data or data from the database), some must be created (either with unsaved data or data from the database) and some must be deleted.
 This is currently NOT supported by django-parler.
 Attempting it raises a ``NomImplementedError``.

-The construct is nevertheless accepted if no model with the provided primary key exists in the target database (and is then just a way to control the primary key of a newly created master model.
+The construct is nevertheless accepted if no model with the provided primary key exists in the target database (and is then just a way to control the primary key of a newly created master model).

 .. note:: Overwriting an existing model can usually as easily be achieved by retrieving the model from the database, updating it and saving it back.